 Through the urban outreach Performance Program, CACE works with the Ensemble Department to present educational concerts at local public schools and community centers.
 Performances are designed to encourage youth to consider higher education, stimulate their interest in the study of music, and inform them about Berklee City Music programs.
 Participating Berklee students work closely with faculty to experiment with repertoire, sharpen performance skills, and prepare for careers as professional musicians.

 Contact us if you're interested in hosting a Berklee ensemble at your school or organization.

 The BID/BED Program provides quality computer hardware, musical instruments, and production equipment to the music education programs of public schools and partner organizations.
 To maximize impact, donations are most often made to sites where Berklee work-study employees, faculty, and alumni serve in outreach positions.

 Contact us if you have instruments or equipment you'd like to donate to Berklee, or if you would like more information on getting your school or organization involved in the program.

 Neighborhood Improvement Committee

-In addition to managing outreach programs and relationships with municipal and state government, CACE oversees partnerships with residents of the Fenway and Back Bay.
+In addition to managing outreach programs and relationships [link to Partners page] with municipal and state government, CACE oversees partnerships with residents of the Fenway and Back Bay.
 This work reflects the commitment to actively serve as a resource for the well-being of the neighborhood that Berklee calls home.